MicrosoftDocs/win32/desktop-src/SecCrypto/hcryptprov-or-ncrypt-key-handle.md

 ---
-Description: Is used as a handle to a CryptoAPI cryptographic service provider (CSP) or CNG CSP. ms.assetid: 1ad77adb-5960-4965-bddb-5967b982b034
+description: Is used as a handle to a CryptoAPI cryptographic service provider (CSP) or CNG CSP. ms.assetid: 1ad77adb-5960-4965-bddb-5967b982b034
 title: HCRYPTPROV_OR_NCRYPT_KEY_HANDLE (Wincrypt.h)
 ms.topic: reference